-On 1st November, ‘oohs’, ‘ahhs’ and ‘we want more’, rung out of Windsor’s historic Guildhall.
+On 1st November, ‘oohs’, ‘ahhs’ and ‘we want more’, ringing out of Windsor’s historic Guildhall.
 No, it wasn’t an early indoor firework display!
 It was Growth Engineering’s annual customer conference, The GETOGETHER 2017.

 For our customers the GETOGETHER was also an opportunity to meet each other, share ideas and see how others use Growth Engineering’s products, such as the Academy LMS.
 The GETOGETHER is a social learning extravaganza of epic proportions!

-If you couldn’t be there, don’t worry, there’s only 365 sleeps (give or take) until the next GETOGETHER.
+If you couldn’t be there, don’t worry, there are only 365 sleeps (give or take) until the next GETOGETHER.
 In the meantime, read on for all the juicy details and ideas from this year’s event – it was a firecracker!

 Customer Showcases: Knowledge Sharing In Action!

 Now for the good stuff!
 This year’s conference was packed full of more customer case studies and showcases than ever before!
 This chance to share ideas is what our customers were really excited about!
 So, without further ado, here are the top highlights from the GETOGETHER 2017 showcases.

 1. Topps Tiles

 First to take to the stage were John Shaw and Helen Hughes from Topps Tiles, Britain’s biggest tile specialist, with over 300 stores nationwide.
 They told the GETOGETHER about their fantastic training platform, theHUB, which launched in January 2017.
 Helen said: “theHUB has already become part of the fabric at Topps Tiles.
 Our learners are still super engaged.”